-Investigations of conflict minerals require the cooperation of all suppliers, and all the refiners / smelters they work with.
+The investigations of conflict minerals, in which Panasonic has long been involved, require the cooperation of all suppliers, and all the refineries/smelters they work with.
 To reduce the burden on suppliers, and to enhance the efficiency of such investigations, we have found it effective to use common investigating tools and explanatory materials.
-Based on this realization, Panasonic uses, as an investigative tool, the Conflict Minerals Reporting Template (CMRT) issued by the Conflict-Free Sourcing Initiative (CFSI).
-We are also active participants at investigative briefings held by JEITA's (Japan Electronics and Information Technology Industries Association) Responsible Minerals Trade Working Group, where we work as a presenter.
+Based on this realization, Panasonic uses, as an investigative tool, the Conflict Minerals Reporting Template (CMRT) issued by the Responsible Minerals Initiative (RMI).
+We are also active participants at investigative briefings held by JEITA (Japan Electronics and Information Technology Industries Association's) Responsible Minerals Trade Working Group, where we work as a presenter.
 We make active use of manuals and other handbooks jointly prepared by Japanese automobile makers and the Japan Auto Parts Industries Association for conducting investigations.